 Denial Feels Like the Easier Option

-For many alcoholics, it’s much easier to pretend that the problem doesn’t exist.
+For many who struggle with alcohol use disorder, it’s much easier to pretend that the problem doesn’t exist.
 That way, there’s no need to make major lifestyle changes or face difficult emotions.
 They don’t have to open themselves to judgment or navigate the unknown challenges of treatment.

 Although denial seems easier, it’s much harder in the long run.
 It cuts off the possibility of positive change, leading to a lifetime of issues with health, finances, and relationships.

-- Dishonesty and concealment: Hiding a drinking problem and lying about it is a frequent form of denial.
+- Dishonesty and concealment: Hiding a drinking problem and not being truthful about it is a frequent form of denial.
 For instance, someone might lie about not being at the bar, downplay the number of drinks they had, or bury empty bottles in the trash can.

 - Blame: People may blame the consequences of their drinking on other factors.
 Examples include blaming poor driving on fog, or bad choices on peer pressure or just having fun with friends.
 Complaints about work performance can be blamed on a harsh boss, and a hangover may be attributed to staying up too late or being sick.